| |

 When I spent a month solo in Goa, the place I liked to go for drop-in classes in Palolem was Bhakti Kutir.
 This well-being centre and eco-resort is secluded among the trees 200 metres above the south end of the beach.
 When I was there, a renowned Swami was visiting to teach daily drop-in yoga classes and it was a privilege to learn from him.

-Read my full review of Bhakti Kutir here.
+Read the full review of Bhakti Kutir in my dedicated post here.

 There are plenty of places in Palolem where you can treat yourself to an Ayurvedic massage or a manicure.